-New Look & Feel For Cinnabon At The Mall Of The Emirates
+New Look & Feel for Cinnabon at the Mall of the Emirates

-(MENAFN- Dubai PR Network) Dubai, 18 February 2024 – Cravia Group – the franchise operators of Cinnabon, Seattle's Best Coffee (SBC), Zaatar w Zeit and Five Guys – has announced the reopening of its Cinnabon branch at the Mall of the Emirates (MOE), with a promise of new sweet moments to savor in a revamped space that elevates customers' experience.
+(MENAFN- Click On Group) Cravia Group – the franchise operators of Cinnabon, Seattle’s Best Coffee (SBC), Zaatar w Zeit and Five Guys – has announced the reopening of its Cinnabon branch at the Mall of the Emirates (MOE), with a promise of new sweet moments to savor in a revamped space that elevates customers’ experience.

 with Cinnabon and SBC together under one roof, the store offers the delicious taste of cinnamon rolls and authentic coffee in a cozy and modern setting to uplift spirits and indulge the senses.